dabrze/CheckMyBlob/README.md

 reproduce these images are available in the `CheckMyBlob/Figures/pymol` directory.

+## Reproducing PDB file processing

+To process PDB files as described in the article, follow the steps described in the `GatherData` folder.
+This requires additional software and fairly setup procedures, that is why we also provided the classification ready data sets described above.

 ## Contact

 If you have trouble reproducing the experiments or have any